KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

 The codes will be created in such a way that even if a 3rd person named Eve tries to intercept the messages that is being transfarred between Bob and Alice, he will fail as those messages will seem meaningless to him.
 Example: **Caeser Cipher** .

-But then a major breakthrough was made after 800 years by the acquiring the method called **FREQUENCY ANALYSIS** .
+But then a major breakthrough was made after 800 years by the acquiring of the method called **FREQUENCY ANALYSIS** .